Skip to main content

 • Missing deadlines

-• Failure to fulfill contractual obligations
+• Failure to fulfil contractual obligations

 For example, a client follows your advice to change business operations practices.
 They implement your ideas, and productivity and sales take a significant dip.
 They do not get the desired results and suffer a financial loss.
 They may sue you to recover lost revenue.